jpalzen/mParticle-braze-web-integration/README.md

-# Braze Web SDK Integration
+# Braze <> mParticle Side by side integration
-This repository provides a basic website layout and structure to simply integrate or create a connection with Braze and to start logging attributes, events and purchases.
+All you need is an mParticle Web App API key to plug into this project and then you will be able to log basic attribute and event updates to users.

 ## Requirements
 ```
 Node.js 8+
-Braze App Identifier Key
-Braze SDK Endpoint
+mParticle Web App API KEY
 ```

 ## Installation